 Access can close due to work on the estate or farming activities, so you will definitely want to check it is open to avoid a wasted visit.
 Tour operators may have access at time when they are not allowing regular visitors so taking a tour can be a good way to visit here.

-To visit, you can either drive yourself, or take a taxi from the city.
-Another option is to visit as part of a tour like this.
+To visit, you can either drive yourself or take a taxi from the city, or come as part of an organised tour.

 Hopetoun House – Duke of Sandringham’s Residence